hammer-io/tyr/README.md

 following:

 - generate a new Node.js project,
-- add testing, web, and database frameworks,
+- add testing, web, and orm frameworks,
+- setup Skadi, our data monitoring library,
 - initialize and push the code to a new GitHub repository,
 - establish a continuous integration environment,
 - build a container for the code, and